Argentina–Bangladesh relations

-Bilateral relations between Argentina and Bangladesh have remained friendly since the establishment of diplomatic relations in 1972.
+Argentina-Bangladesh relations are the bilateral relations between the Argentine Republic and the People's Republic of Bangladesh, they have remained friendly since the establishment of diplomatic relations in 1972.
 Argentine writer Victoria Ocampo voiced support for the Bangladesh cause during the War of Liberation.

-Diplomacy
+History

-Bangladesh opened a diplomatic mission in Argentina in the 1970s, but it closed mere years later, in 1978.
+Bangladesh opened a diplomatic mission in Argentina in the 1970s, but closed it in 1978.
 In 2008, Ernesto Carlos Alvarez was appointed as Argentine Ambassador to Bangladesh.

 In 2011, former foreign secretary of Bangladesh Mohamed Mijarul Quayes paid an official visit to Buenos Aires.

 In July 2022, to commemorate 50 years of diplomatic relations, the Undersecretary of Foreign Policy of Argentina, Claudio Javier Rozencwaig visited Dhaka, Bangladesh accompanied by the Argentine Ambassador to Bangladesh, Hugo Gobbi.
 A memorandum of understanding was signed by both parties agreeing to maintaining discussions between the respective governments.
 The Argentine delegation met with senior Bangladeshi officials including Minister of State for Foreign Affairs, Shahriar Alam who commended Argentine poet Victoria Ocampo for raising awareness regarding the plight of the people of Bangladesh during the Liberation War.

 In December 2022, during the FIFA World Cup, Argentine Foreign Minister Santiago Cafiero announced the Argentine government's intention to reopen an embassy in Bangladesh, citing growing commercial exchange and a mutual interest in co-operation in diverse fields, including sports.
-In February 2023, Argentina re-opened an embassy in Dhaka.
+In February 2023, Argentina re-opened its embassy in Dhaka.